Flank/gcloud_cli/google-cloud-sdk/lib/tests/unit/calliope/testdata/markdown/gcloud.md

 *--verbosity*=_VERBOSITY_; default="warning"::

-Override the default verbosity for this command with any of the supported standard verbosity levels: `debug`, `info`, `warning`, `error`, and `none`.
+Override the default verbosity for this command with any of the supported standard verbosity levels: `debug`, `info`, `warning`, `error`, `critical`, `none`.
 Overrides the default *core/verbosity* property value for this command invocation.

 *-h*::